sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 - [Rob Butler](https://twitter.com/search?q=(%23fwd50)%20(from%3A@RobButler)%20since%3A2020-11-01&src=typed_query&f=live)
 - [Thom Kearney](https://twitter.com/search?q=(%23fwd50)%20(from%3A@thomkearney)%20since%3A2020-11-01&src=typed_query&f=live)

-Note: There many others so feel free to let us know of them!
+*Note: There many others out there so feel free to let us know of them so that we can update the list!*

-As always with FWD50 it is impossible to leave this conference without finding new interesting people to follow.
+As always with FWD50, it is impossible to leave this conference without finding new interesting people to follow.
-Some of our new follows include:
+Some of these include:

-- Yin Yin Lu
+- [Yin Yin Lu](https://twitter.com/Yinneth), a self-proclaimed Rhetoric Doctor, shared with the audience how communication science could very well be more important than political science.
+She was funny, witty and very engaging with the participants!
+- [Dr. Julia Glidden](https://twitter.com/JuliaGlidden), from Microsoft, who shared how many of the things we are now seeing emerge in the government were concepts she and her peers were trying to promote more than a decade ago!
+- Our very own Minister of Digital Government, the [Honourable Joyce Murray](https://twitter.com/JoyceMurray), provided a thoughtful keynote and encouraged us to continue our journey towards a truly digital government.